Faisal Vawda: Termination

+As a senior member of PTI, Faisal Vawda held a press conference on 26 October 2022, where he talked about Imran Khan's Azadi long march and disclosed the party's policy about the march.
+According to the PTI, Faisal Vawda's press conference was against the party policy as he talked to media without notifying the party.
+As a result, Pakistan Tahreek-e-Insaf issued him a show cause notice and need answer for his press talk.
+On 29 October 2022 the PTI issued a termination letter to Faisal Vawda undersigned by Chairman of Pakistan Tahreek-e-Insaf Imran Khan as he failed to respond to the party's show cause notice.

 Assets

 As of 2010, Faisal Vawda is owner of Faisal Vawda Group.

-In 2016, NAB summoned Vawda for an inquiry pertaining to fraudulent allotment of amenity plots.
+In 2016, NAB summoned Faisal Vawda for an inquiry pertaining to fraudulent allotment of amenity plots.
 A notice issued by NAB said that hundreds of amenity plots have been allotted to Faisal Vawda Group, a company owned by Vawda himself.

 In 2019, Saudi Pak Leasing Company Limited filed a plea against Vawda and his father for not returning the loan taken for business purposes.

 In 2020, the Federal Board of Revenue released its 2018 tax directory for parliamentarians which noted that Vawda did not pay any taxes.
 He later denied the allegations by posting his tax returns on his Twitter feed.

 In early October 2021, Faisal Vawda was named in the Pandora Papers.